 The original purpose of this building was the farm’s horse mill.
 As farms did not have electricity until well into the 20th century, some farmers had to hire millers with their large portable mills, pulled by equally large coal-burning tractors to carry out their milling, while others whose farm was next to a river or stream were able to use the power of the water to drive their mill wheels.
 An alternative solution was to use the farm’s horse to provide the power and this was done by building horse mills as part of the farm.

-Arthurstone is named after a large standing stone (similar to Macbeth's Stone) which was destroyed to make building material to build Arthurbank Farm in 1791.
+Arthurstone is named after a large standing stone, similar to Macbeth's Stone, which was destroyed in the 18th century to make building material to build Arthurbank Farm.

 At the south side of the A94 road opposite the main entrance to the Kinloch Estate stands a red stone building which looks like a small church.
 This building is the private burial place, or mausoleum, of the Kinloch of Kinloch family.
 It is built on the site of the pre-Reformation chapel of St Mary.